- Key Insights from Customer Transactions

 - Province-level data shows a consistent trend across provinces.

-- Growth in Ontario has turned lower in the recent weeks despite a gradually expanding re-opening of the economy Chart 12), while Alberta and BC remained below the average Canada-wide rate over the past few weeks (Chart 14).
+- Y/Y transactions growth in Ontario has turned lower in late-August despite a gradually expanding share of the re-opened economy (Chart 12), while spending in Alberta and BC retreated after a temporary rise in mid-August (Chart 15).

 - Note that the share of card transactions not tied to a particular province has been on the rise recently, explaining some of the divergence between the Canada-wide trend and provincial totals.